charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 - AddressMaven
 - Other

 Your goal will be to insert the data into **Local Storage** in **control.js**.
 Then use one of your components to display the address data to the user.
-In most cases, this will mean creating a React called **ShowAddress** if you have not done so already.
+In most cases, this will mean creating a React called **AddressShow** if you have not done so already.
 Add two buttons named **Next** and **Prev** to it which increment and decrement a state variable called index.
-When the user clicks either buttons, reach into localStorage, find the record at that particular index, and display it to the user.
+When the user clicks either buttons, reach into **localStorage**, find the record at that particular index, and display it to the user.

+## AddressShow Key Features {#address-show-key-features}

+You probably won't be able to implement all of this quite yet.
+Nevertheless, here is a list of key features of **AddressShow** that you will want to implement over time:

+- Use **withStyles** and **PropTypes**
+- Ultimately you will want this component to follow the **material-ui** guidelines that will be laid out in other assignments such as [MaterialEverywhere][me].
+In other words, it should have the same look and feel as the other React components.
+Use **CssBaseline**, **Grids** and **Paper** to achieve this goal.
+- import **elf-styles**
+- Maintain state for at least the single value **index**.
+We are working with data stored in **localStorage** and will be able to access each record in local storage by index.
+"Get me the first record, get me the fifth record, etc." We use **this.state.index** to locate records in localStorage.
+- Include two buttons that can be used to increment and decrement the **index**.
+- Use our **getByIndex** function from **elf-local-storage** to retrieve a record at a particular **index** from local storage.

+Use this list as a guide to help you properly implement **AddressShow** in this and future assignments.

 ## Video